linhuawang/hel-large-scale-pfp/README.md

 ## Train base predictors
 	cd submit_lsf
-	python submitDatasink.py /path/to/data (to submit one single job) python submitByFolder.py /path/to/all/data/folder (to submit jobs for all data in one folder)
+	python submitDatasink.py -P /path/to/data (to submit one single job) [other args]

 ## 5-fold cross-validation
 We use 5 fold inner cross-validation to train/test 12 base predictors and 5 fold outer cross-validation to train/test ensembles.
 Since the training for base predictors and ensembles are independent, the model prevents overfittting.
 In 5-fold cross-valitaion, for ensemble building, we tried 8 different stackig methods using diverse meta classifiers, ensemble selection method - CES and one naive ensemble method - mean.